Dismal River culture: Culture

+They supplemented their diet with cultivated corn and squash and gathered black walnuts, chokecherries, hackbeeries, and plums.
+Stones and bones were used for tools and they made pottery, called Dismal River pottery, which was distinctly gray-black.
+Much of their pottery was plain bowls, but there were also ollas, or jars, that were stamped with simple designs and had lips that were punctuated or incised.
+They farmed with bison scapula hoes until they obtained European iron hoes through trade.

 Architecture

-Dismal River villages generally had 15-20 structures and were located near streams.
+Dismal River villages generally had 15 to 20 structures located near streams.
 Round houses, shaped like hogans, were built slightly underground or on level ground, about 25 ft in diameter.
 The structures were supported by wooden posts and covered with hides or other materials.
 In the center of their homes were hearths.
 Bell-shaped baking pits were found in the villages, which sometimes contained remains of human burial.